linkinmedo/dinner-time/README.md

-# README
+# Dinner Time

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the initial relase of the recipe discovery app "Dinner Time"

+## Tech Stack

-* Ruby version
+* Ruby 3.1

-* System dependencies

-* Configuration
+* Rails 6.1

-* Database creation
+* React 17

-* Database initialization
+* PostgreSql 14.2

+## Run Locally

-* How to run the test suite
+* Make sure to update the database.yml to fit your db setup

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* The usual bundle install, yarn install, db:create/migrate/seed